markwylde/aitk/README.md

 - `cat`: Dump all file contents into a text file
 - `ls`: Show a recursive directory tree of all files
 - `types`: List all types and function signatures for TypeScript and JavaScript files
+- `ask`: Ask a question to an AI model
+- `edit`: Apply AI-powered edits to files in the current directory
 - `help`: Show the help message

 ### Options